Nadavys/grails-websockets-blackjack/README.md

 1. Authenticate users who subscribed to socket feed

-2. Conform the backend to Publisher/subscriber pattern
+2. Conform the backend to Observer pattern using Spring 4 tools

 3. Might want to find a better alternative to "Thread.sleep" for enabling the timer